Sports in San Diego: Ice hockey

 San Diego was involved when the NHL expanded in the early 1990s from 22 teams to 26.
 Following the December 1989 announcement by the NHL of its intent to expand the league, 11 bids from 10 cities (two from San Diego) were submitted for an NHL expansion franchise.
 The two separate bids for a San Diego franchise included one by local entrepreneurs Harry Cooper and Richard Esquinas (lease-holders of the San Diego Sports Arena), and one by Los Angeles Lakers owner Jerry Buss.
 Neither bid advanced with any serious traction.
 Cooper and Esquinas's bid relied on a future new arena that their group would plan to build, but only if they were awarded an expansion team first.
 Buss's bid meanwhile quickly shifted focus to Anaheim instead.
 Cooper and Esquinas's bid ultimately gave way to a new proposal by local developer Ron Hahn, who made a similar commitment to build a new arena, but only if an NHL or NBA franchise was secured first.
 In 1993, the NHL awarded a team to The Walt Disney Company in Anaheim, to be known as the Mighty Ducks of Anaheim (now Anaheim Ducks).
 In contrast to the efforts in San Diego, Anaheim chose to build a new arena without commitments from any franchise, and were subsequently awarded a team.

-At the college level, there are currently ice hockey teams at the club level of each of the major universities and in the area, though NCAA ice hockey has no presence west of Colorado (excluding Alaska) with the Arizona State Sun Devils men's ice hockey, which began play in 2015 and competes as an NCAA Division I independent, the only exception.
+At the college level, there are currently ice hockey teams at the club level of each of the major universities and in the area, though NCAA ice hockey has no presence west of Colorado (excluding Alaska) with Arizona State Sun Devils men's ice hockey, which began play in 2015 and competes as an NCAA Division I independent, being the only exception.

 San Diego has previously hosted an NCAA Division I ice hockey program, the United States International Gulls men's ice hockey team of United States International University (USIU), which competed for nine years from 1979 until 1988.
 The USIU Gulls had some success on the ice and were notable for producing two future NHL players and being the only NCAA hockey team west of the Rockies when founded.
 The team co-founded the short-lived Great West Hockey Conference (GWHC) with Alaska–Anchorage, Alaska–Fairbanks and Northern Arizona in 1985.
 USIU folded its hockey team and subsequently the entire varsity sports program due to financial strain and ultimate bankruptcy.
 In 2001, the university underwent a merger with the California School of Professional Psychology and reorganization, to form Alliant International University.
-Alliant had a small sports program for a few years before intercollegiate were phased out entirely in 2007.
+Alliant had a small sports program for a few years before intercollegiate sports were phased out entirely in 2007.

+On September 29, 2023, San Diego hosted an exhibition matchup at Pechanga Arena between the Anaheim Ducks and Los Angeles Kings, the first NHL hockey game played in San Diego since a previous exhibition game in 1994.
+The Kings won the game 4–3 in front of 11,044 fans.